 "The people of Latin America, the Caribbean and Europe have a long history of common aspirations…nowadays, we share a wish for peace and prosperity that our cultural and historical roots have helped to strengthen from generation to generation."
 Federica Mogherini, High Representative/ Vice President of the EU.

 EU-CELAC -A Strategic Partnership for the 21st century

-Community of Latin American and Caribbean States (CELAC), launched in 2010, is a regional mechanism for political dialogue and cooperation encompassing for the first time all 33 LAC countries.
-It merged the Rio Group (political consultation forum) and CALC (“Cumbres América Latina y Caribe” – internal LAC Summits).
-From now on CELAC will be the EU's counterpart for the bi-regional partnership process, including at summit level.
+The Community of Latin American and Caribbean States (CELAC), launched in 2010, is a regional mechanism for political dialogue and cooperation .
+For the first time , it involves 33 countries of Latin America and the Caribbean (LAC).
+It has merged the Rio Group (political consultation forum) and CALC (“Cumbres América Latina y Caribe” – internal LAC Summits).
+EU-CELAC relations are structured around biennial summits, regular senior officials' meetings as well as specific thematic dialogues and initiatives including: From now on CELAC will be the EU's counterpart for the bi-regional partnership process, including at summit level.

 The economic character of the relationship has also intensified these last ten years.
 The EU is linked to most non-EU Caribbean countries through an Economic Partnership Agreements.
 Free trade areas have been fully in force with Mexico and Chile since 2000 and 2005 respectively.
 Efforts are underway to update and modernise these two agreements.
 The free part of the agreements between the EU and Colombia and Peru has been provisionally applied since 2013.
 Ecuador initialled its accession protocol to this Agreement in December 2014.
 Central America and EU parties are provisionally applying a free trade area since 2013.
 Negotiations for a free trade area continue with Mercosur.

 The EU is the main development partner of the LAC region, its second largest trade partner and its first investor.